Jacksonville out of cone but Dorian remains threat to coast

-JACKSONVILLE, Fla. - Despite a shift in Hurricane Dorian's predicted path that now has the cone of concern moving just off the Jacksonville coast, the threat is still very real as Hurricane Warnings for the Florida coast have been extended north to Ponte Vedra Beach.
+JACKSONVILLE, Fla. - Despite a shift in Hurricane Dorian's predicted path that moved the cone of concern off the Jacksonville coast and the storm losing some strength, the threat of damaging winds and storm surge remains very real.

-Overnight, Dorian weakened to a Category 3 storm with sustained winds of 120 mph, but it remained almost stationary as of 7 a.m.
-Tuesday.

-It was centered 35 miles northeast of Freeport -- roughly the same distance from the city as at 9 a.m.
-Monday.
-Hurricane-force winds extended out as far as 45 mph in some directions.

 A Tropical Storm Warning means tropical storm-force winds are expected somewhere within the area within the next 36 hours.
 A Hurricane Warning means hurricane conditions are expected within 48 hours.